bytespider/food/README.md

 # Food hacking
-A collection of recipes with a little science behind them.
+A collection of recipes, sometimes with a little science behind them.

 Feel free to submit pull requsts or issues against these recipes.
 The more food geekery the better.